Yūya Kubo (footballer): International career

 Kubo has been involved in the Japan National Team from U-16 to U-23 level.
 He received his first call up to the senior team for the Kirin Challenge Cup, a friendly match against Iceland in February 2012, however he did not feature during the 90 minutes.

 On 11 November 2016, he made his full international debut for Japan against Oman in the Kirin Challenge Cup 2016.

 On 23 March 2017, he scored one goal and gave one assist in 0–2 win over UAE in 2018 FIFA World Cup qualification.
 It was his first goal in his third game for Japan.

 On 28 March 2017, he scored one goal and added two assists in a 4–0 victory over Thailand in 2018 FIFA World Cup qualification.

 Style of play

 A versatile player, Kubo has been deployed as a forward, namely as a second striker, but has also appeared as a defensive midfielder and as a winger.
-Described as very comfortable on the ball, Kubo has also been lauded for his work rate and ability to maneuver though tight spaces.
+Described as very comfortable on the ball, Kubo has also been known for his work rate and ability to manoeuvre though tight spaces.